 For a project to be eligible for the Producer Offset it must spend above a specified minimum amount of QAPE.
-For example, the minimum QAPE threshold for a feature film is AUD\$500,000.
+The minimum QAPE threshold for a feature film is AUD\$500,000.
 Other thresholds apply to other types of formats.